wbhu/Mono3D/README.md

 ## Acknowledgments

-Thanks [Yingqian Wang](https://yingqianwang.github.io) for releasing the great dataset, Flickr1024.
+Thanks to [Yingqian Wang](https://yingqianwang.github.io) for releasing the great dataset, Flickr1024.